 Some colleges are reverting back to requiring test scores.

 MIT made headlines when it reverted back to requiring a ACT or SAT test score after previously being test optional during COVID.
 Purdue University announced they will require scores as well.
 In February 2024, Dartmouth announced they would be requiring test scores, and we may see highly selective colleges follow their lead.
 Colleges are studying this period in time to see if test scores are really the predictor of college success that ACT and the College Board claim they are.

 Should my student submit a test score if they have don’t have to?

 This is the big question, right?
 The answer is….it depends.
 A good thing to keep in mind is that just because a school’s admissions requirements change that doesn’t mean that their standards change.
 They are still looking for students that are an academic fit for their university.
 When a test score is not submitted, they’ll need to lean more heavily on the GPA and course rigor as a measure of academic readiness.

 And let’s get this cleared up: students STILL submit test scores to test optional colleges.
-The reality is “most students submit test scores even at test-optional schools.”
+The reality is many students submit test scores even at test-optional schools.

 The real benefit of test optional policies?

 Students need to size up where they stand and really grasp what test optional means and how it may or may not apply to your situation.
-If the test score strengthens the student’s application, it’s likely the best move to include it.
+If the test score strengthens the student’s application, the best bet is to include it.

 Be open to the options and understand the holistic approach.

 Colleges need students – now more than ever.
 When a college announces a test optional policy, they’re stating that they recognize a single test score does not make or break your application.
-But….the college will need to see that your body of work during high school (especially the academic evidence in the classes you took and grades you got) show that you’ve prepared to succeed at their institution.
+But the college needs to see that your body of work during high school (especially the academic evidence in the classes you took and grades you got) demonstrates that you’re prepared to succeed at their institution.